 For those with foreign educational qualifications, an equivalence certificate from the Association of Indian Universities (AIU) is required to confirm that their education aligns with Indian standards.

-DGCA Exams Eligibility: Medical Fitness Standards
+DGCA Exams Eligibility for Medical Fitness Standards

 Physical fitness is an integral part of DGCA Exams Eligibility.
 Pilots are required to maintain a high level of health and fitness to ensure their ability to handle the physical and mental demands of operating an aircraft.
 The DGCA mandates that all pilot candidates undergo a Class 1 Medical Examination, conducted by a DGCA-authorized medical examiner.